🎯 MCP Feedback Collector

 - **Troubleshooting**: [TROUBLESHOOTING.md](TROUBLESHOOTING.md) - Problem solutions

-- **Release Notes**: [RELEASE_NOTES.md](RELEASE_NOTES.md) - Version update records
+- **Release Notes**: [RELEASE_NOTES.md](RELEASE_NOTES.md) - Version update history

 ## 📝 Development